-I’ve started and run a couple of successful language clubs for languages that I was just starting to learn.
+I’ve started and run a couple of successful language clubs for languages that I was just beginning to learn.

-If you want to find an existing club, try doing a Google search for a club near you by using a very specific search term something like, “Spanish Language Clubs in San Francisco.”
+If you want to find an existing club, try doing a Google search for a club near you by using a very specific search term like “Spanish Language Clubs in San Francisco.”